act-rules/act-rules.github.io/_rules/document-has-main-landmark-b40fd1.md

 		</main>

 		<main aria-label="Translation by Moss Roberts (1976)">
-			<h1>Three Bold Spirits Plight Mutual Faith in the Peach Garden</h1>
+			<b>Three Bold Spirits Plight Mutual Faith in the Peach Garden</b>
 			<p>The empire, long divided, must unite; long united, must divide.
 Thus it has ever been.</p>
 		</main>

 		<main aria-label="Translation by Yu Sumei (2014)" aria-hidden="true">
-			<h1>Three Heroes Swear Brotherhood at a Feast in the Peach Garden</h1>
+			<b>Three Heroes Swear Brotherhood at a Feast in the Peach Garden</b>
 			<p>
 				Unity succeeds division and division follows unity.
 One is bound to be replaced by the other after a long span of time.